axieinfinity/ronin-documentation/docs/basics/white-paper.md

 Out of the total supply of 1,000,000,000 RON tokens, 25% are allocated to fund staking rewards.
 According to the [release schedule](./tokenomics.md), the rewards are set to be allocated over 108 months.

 ### Rewards for validators and delegators
 Validators have two sources of rewards: transaction fees and 90\% of staking rewards.
-When the validator generates a block, they receive the transaction fees in that block and some fixed amount of staking rewards.
+When the validator generates a block, they earn the transaction fees in that block and some fixed amount of staking rewards.

 * The reward is not sent to the validator right away, but is distributed and accumulated on a smart contract.
 * At the end of each day, the smart contract allocates the reward to the validator and their delegators.